The Ishavasya Upanishad – The Great Truth of the eternal Sanatana Dharma in a nutshell

 Krishna the formless One or the One with a form?

 Humans can develop a deep relationship with a person, animal or even an inanimate object.
 There are people who love plants and trees and they develop extremely deep relationships with them too.
 But it is not possible to build a relationship with abstract and formless things such as the wind, the heat, cold, etc. When we think of someone or something, we usually tend to visualise that person or thing in our mind.
-That is how we are able to relate with them.
+That is how we are able to relate to them.

-“Those whose minds are set on an unmanifested and impersonal Absolute Power face difficulties in reaching the goal.
+“Those whose minds are set on an unmanifest and impersonal Absolute Power face difficulties in reaching the goal.
 This is because people always identify with the body and when there is no perceptible form, it is difficult to perceive.”
 (Gita 12:5) Krishna explains to Arjuna that it would be difficult for people to connect with something that is formless.
 This means that a person will not be able to focus on and relate to God that is formless and hence the human form of Krishna.

 Krishna is the formless one and also the One with a form of the devotee’s choice.
 He is omnipotent and omnipresent.
 Krishna is the entire system personified.
 Anyone can connect directly with Him without any need for agents, priests, spirits, mediums and others.